guard/guard/README.md

 ### Configure system notifications

-If you don't specify any notification configuration in your Guardfile, Guard goes through the list of available notifiers and takes the first that is available.
+If you don't specify any notification configuration in your `Guardfile`, Guard goes through the list of available notifiers and takes the first that is available.
 If you specify your preferred library, auto detection will not take place:

     notification :growl